How to get an accurate internet speed test result

 Your computer should be the only device connected to the internet while you’re testing.
 Unplug any other devices such as computers and TVs from your modem/router, and it’s also best to disable WiFi on your modem so all the Wireless devices around your house aren’t still connected.

-We recommend selecting the following Speed Test Server from the test interface list above: Spark Auckland.
+We recommend selecting the following Speed Test Servers from the test interface list below: Voyager Auckland and Spark Auckland

 Now you should be all set to start your test!